Septic Services in Lucas, TX

 Lucas homeowners typically pay $275-$425 for standard septic pumping on a 1,000-gallon tank.
 Aerobic maintenance contracts run $275-$450 per year, and emergency service costs $450-$725.

-Lucas is one of Collin County's most distinctive communities.
-This affluent, rural-residential city of about 8,200 people requires one-acre minimum lot sizes, and dense development has been deliberately kept out.
+Lucas is one of Collin County's most distinctive communities: an affluent, rural-residential city of about 8,200 people where one-acre minimum lot sizes are the standard and dense development has been deliberately kept out.
 Nearly every home in Lucas runs on a septic system.
-The city has resisted connecting to regional sewer infrastructure, and its large-lot zoning means septic remains the primary wastewater solution for the foreseeable future.
+The city has resisted connecting to regional sewer infrastructure, and its large-lot zoning ensures that septic remains the primary wastewater solution for the foreseeable future.

-According to the EPA, roughly one in five U.S. homes relies on a septic system.
-In Lucas, that number is closer to 100%.
+That means Lucas has one of the highest concentrations of septic systems per capita in the DFW metro.
 With homes valued well above the Collin County median and properties that often include pools, guest houses, and extensive landscaping, these systems work harder than a typical suburban septic setup.

-The full range of septic services is available for Lucas properties, with particular demand for maintenance of aerobic systems and service on properties with higher-than-average water usage.
+Lucas homeowners need the full range of septic services, with particular demand for maintenance of aerobic systems and service on properties with higher-than-average water usage.

 Septic Pumping